particle-iot/docs/src/content/getting-started/logic-ledger/ledger.md

 You can view and edit ledgers in the [Particle console](https://console.particle.io).

 Ledger is only available to products, not individual developer devices.
-During beta, it's only available to free sandbox products, not to organization products.

 To access Ledger, open the console and select the **Ledger** icon in the left-hand navigation icons.